eianlei/scalc/README.md

 The existing and planned calculation tools include:
 - MOD calculation: working
 - gas blending: working, needs improvement
-- dive planner: not yet available, coming soon
+- dive planner: very primitive prototype, has many bugs and issues

 # scalc at scalc.leiman.fi
 There is a working sample of the tool running at: http://scalc.leiman.fi/